 Solving problems you have or initiate new innovations can lead down quite different paths.
 Sometimes the urge to get rid of a problem can lead to many quick decisions, but what should one really look for in these types of situations?
 Should your standard tool box of problem solvers be used, or do you have the opportunity to focus on upgrading this box?
 In this blog post, I will try to show you some concrete examples why adding new tools to your tool box can improve your functionalities beyond your scope, using the microfibrillated cellulose as an example.
 Simply, why new functionality beats substitution.

-The reason why, is that the MFC can deliver more functionalities than one.
-Yeah sure, I have heard that before, you might think, but the key here is actually how it can deliver functionalities in very different areas.
-Let’s stop for a moment and imagine you have the current problems:
+I want to share some experiences on the product I am working on daily, the Cellulose Fibrils area and Microfibrillated Cellulose (MFC).
+It is biobased, and we have described its multifunctionalities in a wide variety of blog posts on the Exilva blog.
+I have heard that multifunctionality story before, you might think, but the key here is actually how it can deliver functionalities in very different areas.
+Let’s stop for a moment and imagine that you are a coating producer with the current problems:

 - Settling of particles in your formulation